John Thane (priest)

-John Thayne was an Anglican priest.
+John Thayne or Thane was an English churchman, Archdeacon of Chester in 1707.

+Life

-Thane was educated at Trinity College, Cambridge and incorporated at Oxford in 1682.
+Thane's father was a physician at Lynne, and his mother was a sister of John Pearson.
+He was educated at Trinity College, Cambridge and incorporated at Oxford in 1682.
 He held livings at Kirby Underdale and Northenden.
 He was appointed a Canon of Chester Cathedral in 1686 and Archdeacon of Chester from 1707, holding both positions until his death on 30 June 1727.
 He is buried at the cathedral.

+On Pearson's death, the bulk of his books and papers went to Thane.
+Thane acted as editor for his works on chronography.
+He wrote to Thomas Barlow in 1686, the year of Pearson's death, going over plans to publish Pearson's works.
+He edited Pearson's Opera Postuma Chronologica.